Age in Reverse!!!!

 How does PRFM Gel reverse aging?

 As we age, we lose collagen, elastin, hyaluronic acid, fat, muscle and bone.
 We begin to produce less collagen in our twenties.
-After menopause, lines and wrinkles, dryness, sensitivity, dullness, decreaed elasticity and sagging of the skin occur.
+After menopause, lines and wrinkles, dryness, sensitivity, dullness, decreased elasticity, and skin sagging occur.
 PRFM is injected in two sessions 6 weeks apart.
-One session is injected in a fashion to promote the restoration of the fat pads and collagen.
-During the second session, the injections are done a bit deeper to aid in bone restoration.
-PRFM Gel is a bio-stimulating gel which revolutionizes facial rejuvenation.
+One session is injected to promote the restoration of the fat pads and collagen.
+During the second session, the injections are done deeper to aid in bone restoration.
+PRFM Gel is a bio-stimulating gel that revolutionizes facial rejuvenation.

 Dr. Dyson’s Experience

-Dr. Dyson was the first physician in Washington D.C. to inject the Platelet Rich Fibrin Matrix known as Selphyl in 2011.
-She has since added EZ PRF (Platelet Rich fibrin) and most recently EZ PRF (Platelet Rich Fibrin) Gel.
+Dr. Dyson was the first physician in Washington, D.C., to inject the platelet-rich fibrin (PRF) known as Selphyl in 2011.
+She has since added EZ PRF (platelet-rich fibrin) and, most recently, EZ PRF (platelet-rich fibrin) Gel.
 She has been injecting PRF to rejuvenate the skin and for hair restoration since her initial training in 2011.

 How soon after the first treatment will I see results?

-Results are generally seen 3 to 6 weeks after the procedure and peak at 9 to 12 weeks.
+Results generally appear 3 to 6 weeks after the procedure and peak at 9 to 12 weeks.

 How many PRFM Gel treatments will I need?